Mitigating Circumstances

 Please note that a claim for Mitigating Circumstances may be submitted in relation to:

+The university operates a fit to sit policy.
 Please note that claims for impaired academic performance in an examination, presentation, class test, etc. are not permitted.
-If a student attends an assessment, submits a piece of coursework, etc., s/he is declaring that s/he is fit to take the assessment.
+If a student attends an assessment, submits a piece of coursework, etc., they are declaring that they are fit to take the assessment.

 We will notify you when your mitigating circumstances outcomes are available to view.
 Mitigation outcomes are published on Evision.
 This will normally be within four weeks of the date that the University received your claim.
-If you have any queries in the meantime please contact the office via the email form on the bottom right of this page.
+If you have any queries in the meantime, please email mitigation@londonmet.ac.uk.

 If your claim for mitigating circumstances is accepted, you will be given the opportunity to be assessed at the next assessment point in the component concerned, and capping does not apply.
 If you need information regarding the submission date, please contact your Module Leader.